nicolas-codemate/symfony-behat-bundle/doc/examples.md

     When I run command "test:produce-logs"
     Then the command has a return value of 0
     And the command outputs "logs were produced"
-    And the main logfile contains an error entry "no errors" And the main logfile contains a warning entry "but warnings"
+    And the command does not output "everything ok" And the main logfile contains an error entry "no errors" And the main logfile contains a warning entry "but warnings"
       | id | 42 |